 Some farmers looking to bring water to lands that are not flooded by the existing irrigation systems.
 Hence water and drainage work is required to bring water to farms and to avoid flooding and waterlogging.
-Further construction of pump house and overhead tank and solar-powered energy project was highlighted during the discussions.
+Further construction of post-harvesting processing centre and solar-powered energy project was highlighted during the discussions.